VUmcCGP/wisecondor/README.md

 dealing with large amounts of aberrations, the algorithm is extremely slow (24h) when using small bin sizes (15 kb) and sex chromosomes are not included in the analysis.
 Here, I present WisecondorX, an evolved WISECONDOR that aims at dealing with previous difficulties.
-Main adaptations include the additional (and consistent) analysis of the X and Y chromosomes, a CBS-based segmentation technique and a custom plotter, resulting in overall superior results and significantly lower computing times, allowing daily diagnostic use.
+Main adaptations include the additional (and consistent) analysis of the X and Y chromosomes, a weighted CBS-based segmentation technique and a custom plotter, resulting in overall superior results and significantly lower computing times, allowing daily diagnostic use.
 WisecondorX is meant to be applicable not only to NIPT, but also to gDNA, PGD, FFPE, LQB, ... etc.

 # Manual